Unit: Production of monoclonal antibodies and recombinant proteins (Platform)

 The Platform Production of Recombinant Proteins and Antibodies produces and purifies recombinant proteins as well as monoclonal antibodies.
-It participates in the programme dealing with the structural genomics of pathogenic Mycobacteria and the search for new drugs and diagnoses for tuberculosis, and produces monoclonal antibodies for research, diagnosis and therapy.
+It participates in programmes dealing with the structural genomics of pathogenic Mycobacteria and the search for new drugs and diagnoses for tuberculosis, and produces monoclonal antibodies for research, diagnosis and therapy.

-In collaboration with various research units of the Institute, this module continues to produce monoclonal antibodies and characterize their properties (binding constant, isotype, epitope mapping etc.).
+In collaboration with various research units of the Institute, this module produces monoclonal antibodies and characterize their properties (binding constant, isotype, epitope mapping etc.).
 Such antibodies are used for research and diagnosis and for the development of new therapies.

 Production of recombinant proteins

-The module Production of Recombinant Proteins performs the production of bacterial cultures in 1- to 300-liter fermentors and the preparation of crude extracts from the corresponding cell pellets.
-On demand, it provides expertise for optimizing the productionof recombinant proteins.
+The module Production of Recombinant Proteins performs the production of bacterial cultures in 1- to 300-liter fermenters and the preparation of crude extracts from the corresponding cell pellets.
+On demand, it provides expertise for optimizing the production of recombinant proteins.
 It participates in the programme dealing with the structural genomics of Mycobacterium tuberculosis and Mycobacterium leprae.
 It also participates in a Great Horizontal Programme on tuberculosis by producing target proteins for drug screening, vaccine production, and diagnosis.

 A common objective of these activities is to reach high yields of soluble, correctly folded recombinant proteins produced in Escherichia coli.
-These proteins, if needed labelled with selenomethionine, are used for functional studies or for the determination of their 3-D structure by X-ray crystallography or by NMR.
+These proteins, if needed labelled with selenomethionine, are used for the determination of their 3-D structure by X-ray crystallography or by NMR or for functional studies.
 In order to optimize growth parameters rapidly and ensure high-throughput production, we use a battery comprising 8 miniaturized bioreactors.
 A computerized system controls the growth parameters of each culture independently.
 Sequences of growth temperature can be programmed as a function of cell density, which is measured on line.
 Thus, the technology is well adapted to optimize the production of poorly soluble proteins.
 Using High Density medium, yields of biomass and recombinant proteins obtained in one 70-ml bioreactor are similar to those obtained in 1-liter shake flasks with conventional media.
-Furthermore growth conditions established in the battery may be transposed directly to cultures in classical fermentors if larger volumes are needed.
+Furthermore, growth conditions established in the battery may be transposed directly to cultures in classical fermenters if larger volumes are needed.

 Purification of Proteins and Production in the Baculovirus System

-Furthermore, the module also takes care of the production of proteins expressed by recombinant baculovirus in insect cells.
+Furthermore, the module also produces proteins expressed by recombinant baculovirus in insect cells.
 This task includes the construction of the recombinant vector by co-transfection and in vivo recombination and the production of proteins for cultures of infected cells.
 Stable cultures of transfected cells can also be obtained.
 The demand for production of recombinant proteins in insect cells is growing, particularly for eucaryotic proteins, which tend to be synthesized in a more native form than in E. coli.
 Projects started recently include the production of Plasmodium vivax and P. falciparum proteases required for the infection of red blood cells by these parasites, the production of glycosyl transferases for the enzymatic synthesis of anti-tumor vaccines, and the synthesis of myosin forms specifically present in the inner ear.

-Photo : Battery of parallel fermentors for high-throughput bacterial cultures.
+Photo: Battery of parallel fermenters for high-throughput bacterial cultures.
 The fermentor unit is on the left, the control unit is on the right.